Disentangling Exploration of Large Language Models by Optimal Exploitation: Experimental Evaluation

 \section{Experimental Evaluation}

-Subsequently, we describe our experimental setup and results.
-The experiments aim to demonstrate the utility of our framework by addressing the following research questions: \textbf{1.)} \emph{\textbf{Effectiveness:} Can LLMs explore and reduce the exploration gap?} and \textbf{2.)} \emph{\textbf{Prompt-engineering:} How do agent instructions impact exploration and exploitation gaps?}
+Our experiments aim to demonstrate the utility of our evaluation method by addressing the following research questions: 1.)
+Can LLMs explore and reduce the exploration gap? and 2.)
+How do agent instructions impact exploration and exploitation gaps?